Michael-C-Buckley/nixos/modules/hosts/README.md

 These consists of individual non-groups NixOS hosts.
 The naming is generally based on model/chassis/etc.

+## B550

+2U racked-mounted general-purpose server.
+Currently the main host for my kube instance and various other self-host/homelab things.

 ## O1

 Oracle Cloud free-tier ARM server.